-In this humorous and moving memoir, Michael Rosen recalls the first twenty-three years of his life.
-Born in the North London suburbs, his parents, Harold and Connie, both teachers, first met as teenage Communists in the 1930s Jewish East End.
+In this hilarious, moving memoir, much-loved children’s poet and political campaigner Michael Rosen recalls the first twenty-three years of his life.
+He was born in the North London suburbs, and his parents, Harold and Connie, both teachers, first met as teenage Communists in the Jewish East End of the 1930s.
 The family home was filled with stories of relatives in London, the United States and France and of those who had disappeared in Europe.

 “In his writing, he puts on no airs; his literary background (English degree from Wadham, Oxford) has not held him up—or back.
 Sometimes his writing is so simple, you wonder at it: how did he resist the temptation to dress it up?
 He knows—in his work at least—when to stop.”